socrata-platform/snoopy-build/README.md

 License & Authors
 =================
-- Author: Jonathan Hartman <j@hartman.io>
+- Author: Jonathan Hartman <jonathan.hartman@socrata.com>

-Copyright 2015 Jonathan Hartman
+Copyright 2015 Socrata, Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.